nikoutel/CRLogin/README.md

 * The passwords are stored in the database salted and hashed with bcrypt.

 ## Requirements ##
-*   PHP 4.3.0 (min)
+*   PHP 5.3.0 (min)
 *   MySQL 5.1 (min)
 *   jQuery 1.7.1 (min) - is included

 ## Installation ##
-Just copy the files in your document root directory, run the installation script, located in the `install` directory, in your browser and follow the instructions.
+Just copy the files in your document root directory, run the installation script, located in the `install` directory, in your browser, choose your language and follow the instructions.
+(This intsall script is temporary.
+It's just a quick install solution.
+A new, more dynamic and configurable application is on its way.)

 ### Manual installation ###

 If for any strange reason the above method does not work you have to do the installation manually.
-Create a file `db_config.php` according to the demo file `db_config_demo.php`.
+Create a file `install_config.php` according to the demo file `install_config_demo.php`.
 If you want you can create a new database or use a existing one.
 The user defined in the configuration file must have access to this database.
 Create the table in the database.
 Have a look at the `install_lib.php` file to see the details.